 Nothing is charged for chargebacks, which are dealt with by a dedicated support team for payment disputes.
 Refunds used to be free, but now cost the transaction fee originally paid for the transaction that is refunded.

-As for the Point of Sale app, features are free except for additional employee permissions costing £20 per month per location (Team Plus subscription).
+The Point of Sale app is completely free, with optional employee permissions for £20 per month per location (Team Plus subscription).
 Then there’s a whole selection of add-on features for your business, some of which may require a subscription, including:

 - Online store (£0-£75/month)